JC-Gibbs/portfolio-1/README.md

 Fishcreek 11 - Use HTML5 audio and video elements.

-Technical Writing - Work created in Technical Writing Class .
+Technical Writing - Learned how to identify target audience, how to select appropriate document formats, use valuable visuals and graphics and successfully convey complicated content to readers.

 Javascript - Using javascript to make interactive webpages.
 1A - HTML, JavaScript and DOM.